 The Apple Watch is incredibly popular, and so too is its beta program that gives volunteers a sneak peek at what's to come to the wearable tech.
 With frequent software updates that introduce flashy new features, it's no wonder why diehard Apple fans are often looking to be the first to try out the newest updates by participating in the beta program.

-With WatchOS 8.5 right around the corner, Apple Watch owners are eager to see what's in store for the future of their devices.
-Luckily, just about anyone can sign up for the beta program as long as they're using the proper device.
+With watchOS 9 finally here, Apple fans will be glad to know that they can still enter the beta program to get early access to a variety of features that haven't been added in official updates just yet.
+Luckily, just about anyone can sign up for the pulic beta program as long as they're using the proper device.
 The supported devices are listed below:

 - Apple Watch Series 4

 - Apple Watch SE

 With one of the proper devices in hand, here's how to be the first to see each update by signing up for the watchOS beta program.

 Before we start, we need to issue a warning.
 While public betas are an awful lot more finished than developer betas, they're not full releases yet.
 That means using them carries a large element of risk.
 Bugs are likely and to be expected, and these could hamper your daily use.
 However, it also carries the risk of bricking your Apple Watch entirely.
 While rare, it could certainly happen.
 As a result, don't risk a device you can't spare.

 With that warning out of the way, here's how to get started if you're happy with the risk.

 The first thing everyone should know about being a beta tester is that while there are plenty of cool new features that might become available early, there's a chance that the beta could be completely broken and buggy.
 Signing up to participate in a beta test means that the user acknowledges the potential risks of using software before it's complete, but backing up your Apple Watch could sidestep permanent data loss if worse comes to worst.
 It's unlikely a beta test for an Apple device would result in major damage done to it, but it's always a possibility, so it's better to be safe than sorry.